yuvalelarat/Zombie-Game/README.md

 # Zombie-Game
-Zombies game for OOP course with C# WinForms
+Zombie game for OOP course with C# WinForms

 This is a simple zombie game - you need to shoot the zombies!